FierceSoftware/devsecops-workshop-wizbang/README.md

 - CloudBees Core
 - GitLab
 - Sonatype
-- Sonarqube
+- SonarQube
 - SysDig
+- RocketChat

 ## How to Use

-Fuck if I know.
+Fuck if I remember...

 1. Start with an OpenShift cluster with Logging/Metrics
 2. Deploy GitLab and IDM Servers by running ansible-playbooks